|Divide by five||$56,440|

 The Trustees of the Workplace Safety and Insurance Board Employees’ Pension Plan (Board of Trustees)

 Pension Administration Service Provider for the Plan and the Supplementary Plan

 Refer to subsection 2.3 Pension Administration Service Provider for the Pension Plans for more information

 Your employer also makes contributions to your pension.
 As of January 1, 2023, your employer contributes about 19.9% of pensionable earnings or about $2.61 for every dollar contributed by members.
 As time goes on, 50/50 cost-sharing will be reached in the interest of maintaining a sustainable pension plan together.

 Assets of the WISE Trust are invested by a team of investment professionals at the Investment Management Corporation of Ontario (IMCO) in accordance with the WISE Trust’s target asset mix and Statement of Investment Policies and Procedures.

 IMCO was created to serve Ontario’s public-sector.
-Managing $70 billion of assets, including $3.8 billion of assets held by WISE Trust as of December 31, 2020, IMCO operates independently of government and is guided by a highly experienced and professional board of directors.
+Managing over $70 billion of assets, including $3.8 billion of assets held by WISE Trust as of December 31, 2022, IMCO operates independently of government and is guided by a highly experienced and professional board of directors.

 Target asset allocation

 - Total of 110%, 10% is possible through leverage

 What you should know about your WISE Trust pension.